Alexander Kazhdan: Biography

-Academic career
+Work

 Soviet Union

-Kazhdan was a prolific scholar throughout his career in the Soviet Union, publishing well over 500 books, articles, and reviews, and his publications contributed to the growing international prestige of Soviet Byzantine studies.
+Kazhdan was a prolific scholar throughout his career in the Soviet Union, publishing 555 books, articles, and reviews in total (including foreign translations).
 His 1954 article, "Vizantiyskie goroda v VII-XI vv.", published in the journal Sovetskaya arkheologiya, argued on the basis of archaeological and numismatic evidence that the seventh century constituted a major rupture in the urban society of Byzantium.
 This thesis was widely accepted in the second half of the twentieth century and led to intensive research on discontinuity in Byzantine history and the subsequent rejection of the earlier conception of the medieval Byzantine empire as a frozen relic of late antiquity.
 Other major studies dating from this first half of Kazhdan's career include Derevnya i gorod v Vizantii IX-X vv.
-(1960), a study of the relationship between city and countryside in the ninth and tenth centuries; Vizantiyskaya kul'tura (X-XII vv.)
-(1968), a study of Middle Byzantine culture; and Sotsial'ny sostav gospodstvujushchego klassa Vizantii XI-XII vv.
+(1960), a study of the relationship between city and countryside in the ninth and tenth centuries; Vizantiyskaya kul'tura (X–XII vv.)
+(1968), a study of Middle Byzantine culture; and Sotsial'nyi sostav gospodstvuyushchego klassa Vizantii XI–XII vv.
 (1974), an influential prosopographical and statistical study of the structure of the Byzantine ruling class in the eleventh and twelfth centuries.
 Kazhdan also contributed heavily to the field of Armenian studies, notably writing about the Armenians who formed the elite ruling classes that governed the Byzantine Empire during the Middle Byzantine Era in his Armiane v sostave gospodstvuyushchego klassa Vizantiyskoy imperii v XI-XII vv.
 (1975).

+Kazhdan's publications were removed from circulation after his emigration to the United States.
+His Russian students include Mikhail Bibikov, Sergey Ivanov, and Igor Chichurov.